Shahpur Kandi Fort near Pathankot

 Close to the India-Pakistan border on the Madhopr Road is a village called Shahpur.
 There on the left bank of River Ravi one can find a beautiful fort built by Pathania ruler Jaspal Singh in the early 16th century.
 Although the fort has now been transformed into a guest house it still possesses a charm of its own.
 Indeed, if your dream is to spend few days among the historical grandeur, Shahpur Kandi Fort is the ideal place.
 Since the fort is located at a distance of 17.5 Km from Pathankot, one can also go there for a day’s trip.

-Historical Background of Shahpur Kandi FortFor centuries Pathankot had been the seat of the Pathania Kings.
+Historical Background of Shahpur Kandi FortFor centuries Pathankot had been the seat of the Pathania Kings of Punjab.
 It is believed that a branch of Chandrabangshi Tomar Rajputs led by Rana Jethpal came to this region from Delhi more than 1000 years ago to carve out a kingdom of their own.
 They first settled down in the Jalandhar Doab; later they conquered a fort called Bhet and finally came to Pathankot, then known as Paithan.
 We do not exactly know where they lived before they built the fort at Shahpur Kandi, but we do know that once they conquered Paithan they began to be known as Pathania kings.

 Strategic Importance of Shahpur Kandi Fort